genomic-medicine-sweden/nallo/.github/CONTRIBUTING.md

 Release versioning tries to be maintained according to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and a changelog is maintained according to the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format.
 Although, for a Nextflow pipeline it can be hard to decide what is a breaking/non-breaking API change.

-The `Fixed` section of the changelog should be reserved for bugs fixed from one release to another, but bug fixes that appeared and was solved in dev.
-These should go in the `Changed` section.
+Bugs fixed between releases belong in the `Fixed`  section of the changelog, whereas bug fixes that appeared and were solved in dev should go in the `Changed` section.

 ##### Patch